Sostanj lignite thermal power plant unit 6, Slovenia

 NGOs such as Focus raised numerous issues with the Slovene government and international financial institutions but they showed no sign of taking concerns into account until the project was considered a fait accompli.

-Initial concerns around TEŠ6 centred around its climate impact.
-Its promoters argued that the new unit would increase efficiency and reduce CO2 emissions, but forgot to mention that it would lock Slovenia into high-carbon electricity generation until beyond 2050.
+Initial concerns around TEŠ6 by civil society groups like Focus centred around its climate impact, since it emits around 3.4 million tonnes of CO2 per year.
+Its promoters argued that the new unit would increase efficiency and reduce CO2 emissions, but failed to understand the speed of greenhouse gases reductions needed.

 Doubling of initial costs

-Since 2006, when the project was announced as part of a government investment wish-list, the the costs have more than doubled (pdf) from around EUR 600 million to EUR 1.43 billion.
+Between 2006, when the project was announced, and 2014, the the costs more than doubled (pdf) from around EUR 600 million to EUR 1.43 billion.

 The reasons for this are numerous but include alleged fraud of EUR 284 million that benefitted lead equipment supplier Alstom.